CargoPants503/Auric/README.md

 ------

-Auric does not yet have proxy support.
+Auric does not have proxy support **yet**.
 The current version relies on Port Forwarding.
 To make a server joinable, you'll need to open a port through 25200 on your router and share your personal IP (be careful!).